-BlackRock views recovery of its business operations and supporting technology, Business Continuity Management ("BCM") and technology Disaster Recovery ("DR") respectively, as a critical and fundamental part of its ability to fulfill its fiduciary responsibilities to clients.
-As such, significant resources and effort are dedicated to the program.
+BlackRock views recovery of its business operations and supporting technology, Business Continuity Management (“BCM”) and technology Disaster Recovery (”DR”) respectively, as a critical and fundamental part of its ability to fulfill its fiduciary responsibilities to clients.
+As such, significant resources and effort are dedicated to these program programs.

 BlackRock maintains business continuity and crisis response plans to facilitate the continuity of business in the event of a business disruption.
 BlackRock’s executive management is responsible for oversight and governance of the firm’s BCM program, supported by the Business Continuity Management group, which manages the program.

-In order to maintain a resilient information technology (IT) environment, the Disaster Recovery (DR) program has implemented strategies for near zero downtime and near zero data loss for all applications that support critical business processes as defined by the Business Continuity Management (BCM) Program.
-BlackRock employs a full time Disaster Recovery Manager to oversee its recovery program and ensure consistency across its global operation.
+In order to maintain a resilient technology environment, the DR program has implemented strategies for near zero downtime and near zero data loss for all applications that support critical business processes as defined by the BCM Program.
+BlackRock employs full time Disaster Recovery Managers to oversee the DR program and ensure consistency across its global operation.

 BlackRock’s BCM/DR programs have several key elements, including:

 - Third Party Resiliency